New Kaufman Development Project Moving Forward in Franklinton

 Kaufman Development’s proposal to build a five-story mixed-use building at 500 West Broad Street has cleared its first hurdle, receiving overall approval last week from the East Franklinton Review Board.

-The project’s unusual site plan – a six-story building would face Broad but its shape would created a series of angled plazas, while a more traditional four-story parking garage would sit behind that – was approved by the board, as were the proposed uses, height and parking plan.
+The project’s unusual site plan – a six-story building would face Broad but its shape would create a series of angled plazas, while a more traditional four-story parking garage would sit behind that – was approved by the board, as were the proposed uses, height and parking plan.

 Kaufman and project architect NBBJ will have to go before the board again for final design approval, which will include a closer look at materials, landscaping and lighting.